stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 A few comments here:

-* We need `NOINLINE` on `map2` to silence warning that the `"map2"` may never fire because `map2` may be inlined first.
-Of course `map2` won't be ever inlined because it's self-recursive, but GHC can't figure that out (yet).
+* We need `NOINLINE` on `map2` to silence the warning that `"map2"` may never fire because `map2` may be inlined first.
+Of course `map2` won't ever be inlined because it's self-recursive, but GHC can't figure that out (yet).

-* `mapFB` is a helper function that takes consing function `c`, function we want to apply to list `f` and lambda's head inside also binds `x` which is an input value (`f` is applied to it) and `ys` which is the rest of the list.
+* `mapFB` is a helper function that takes a consing function `c`, function we want to apply to list `f` and lambda's head inside also binds `x` which is an input value (`f` is applied to it) and `ys` which is the rest of the list.
 The function's LHS has only two arguments to facilitate inlining in our particular case (see fusion rules).
 Of course we want it to be inlined, but only at the end because some rules match on it and they would